BIOL275-MSUM/github-practice-paulsonda/README.md

 ## Github Practice Assignment

-This is a repository for doing the github parctice assignment in biology 275 label_both
+This is a repository for doing the github parctice assignment in biology 275 lab.

 It has the following files in it: